duyphong1204/Logseq/pages/ULISS___Sem4___Linguistic 1___Week 2___Test.md

 	- Write a word which contain the sound described as "voiceless glottal fricative". #card collapsed:: true
 		- how
+	- Which word below contain the sound described as "voiced alveolar lateral"? #card
+		- linen
+		- women
+		- yet
-	-
+		- refer
-	- 12.Which word contains the sound described as "voiceless velar stop" in the sentence "I scream, you scream, we all scream for ice cream"? #card collapsed:: true
+	- Which word contains the sound described as "voiceless velar stop" in the sentence "I scream, you scream, we all scream for ice cream"? #card collapsed:: true
 		- scream, cream
-	- 14.Choose the description for the initial consonant of the word "psychometric". #card card-last-interval:: 4 card-repeats:: 1 card-ease-factor:: 2.36
+	- Choose the description for the initial consonant of the word "psychometric". #card card-last-interval:: 4 card-repeats:: 1 card-ease-factor:: 2.36